oozoemenam/cms/README.md

 ﻿# Content Management System

-This is a simple project using Core PHP
+This is a simple project using Vanilla PHP

 ## Screenshots